volt-software/Ichor/docs/GettingStarted.md

 getManager().pushPrioritisedEvent<TimerEvent>(getServiceId(), 10);
 ```

+The default priority for events is 1000.
+For dependency related things (like start service, dependency online events) this is 100.

 ### Memory allocation

 Ichor used to provide `std::pmr::memory_resource` based allocation, however that had a big impact on the ergonomy of the code.
 Moreover, clang 14 does not support `<memory_resource>` at all.
-Instead, Ichor recommends using tcmalloc or jemalloc to reduce the resource contention when using multiple threads.
+Instead, Ichor recommends using mimalloc to reduce the resource contention when using multiple threads.

 ### Multiple Threads